Tesla Model S range, battery & charging

 |Range||Slow charge||Fast charge||Rapid charge|

-Few electric cars on sale can match the range offered by the Tesla Model S, which comes with a 100kWh battery in Standard Range, Long Range and Performance forms.
+Few electric cars on sale can match the range offered by the Tesla Model S, which comes with a 100kWh battery in Long Range and Performance forms.

 Tesla Model S range

-The Model S Long Range – with its 100kWh battery – comes with a range figure of 375 miles, although this is an estimate for WLTP efficiency test results that have yet to be published.
-With that in mind, it's likely that you'll experience a little less range in the real world.
+The Model S Long Range – with its 100kWh battery – comes with a range figure of 375 miles, although it's likely that you'll experience a little less range in the real world.

-The Performance uses the same size battery, but its predicted range is lower due to its additional weight: the anticipated WLTP range is 365 miles, while the Standard Range version is expected to achieve 280 miles on a single charge.
+The Performance uses the same size battery, but its predicted range is lower due to its additional weight: its official, WLTP range is 365 miles on a single charge.